 TAs will be monitoring student preparation and reporting it to the laboratory coordinator.
 If there are concerns, then the laboratory coordinator will meet with the student to review the situation.
-We reserve the right to suspend students who are under prepared from the laboratory.
+We reserve the right to suspend inadequately prepared students from the laboratory.

-While writing the pre-lab summary before the laboratory period will help you prepare for the experiment, it should also help you write your report, since these questions relate to various parts of a formal report (i.e., introduction, results and conclusions).
+While tackling this before the laboratory period will help you prepare for the experiment, it should also help you write your report, since these questions relate to various parts of a formal report (i.e., introduction, results and conclusions).
 This "pre-laboratory summary" will be evaluated and will form part of your laboratory mark (see above in section 6).